 How do you form the teams?

 On the first night of the Hothouse weekend, everyone will do a personal pitch by way of introduction to the group.
 For the remainder of the weekend, we will facilitate a series of energetic challenges aimed at getting to know each other and building relationships.
 A team of experts will also be analysing the group and providing suggestions for team formation.
 We encourage everyone to network over the first few weeks of the programme to help make an informed decision about who they want to work within a team.
-Everyone has to be in a team by week 4 otherwise can’t progress to the next stage of the programme.
+Everyone has to be in a team for entry into the Core Programme.

 Can teams apply?

 Yes, you can apply if you’re already part of a team but you have to apply as individuals and everyone has to take part in the Hothouse weekend.
 For readily formed teams, the programme can help identify if they need to bring an additional person onto their team.
 We know from experience that early-stage startups usually have 2 to 4 people so 4 is the maximum number for a team on the programme.

 What happens if I don’t find anyone I want to work with during team formation?